Rich107/opencode.nvim/README.md

 ## ✨ Features

 - Toggle an `opencode` terminal window within Neovim
-- Send prompts and commands to the window
+- Send prompts, commands and selected text to the window
-- Map re-usable prompts
+- Map re-usable and dynamic prompts
-- Send selected visual mode text
 - Prompt placeholders - `@file` to reference the current file
 - Auto-reload buffers edited by `opencode`
 - Configurable terminal behavior and window style